IamNotProgrammer/histmaker/README.md

     200.516
     ....

-Just values in 1 column and program will sort it out and spew out histogram
+Just values in 1 column and program will sort it out and spew file from which you can graph histogram.
+It can process over 2 million lines in about 0.5 seconds which is quite long imo